 Read the Rules carefully before submitting your entry, to ensure you understand and accept them.
 Submitting an entry in the competition constitutes acceptance of the Rules.

-The competition promoter is the British Journal of Aesthetics (BJA).
+PROMOTER.
+The competition promoter is the British Journal of Aesthetics (‘BJA’).

-To be eligible to enter the competition, you must be enrolled on a full-time undergraduate or graduate course at an art school on 30 January 2012.
+ELIGIBILITY.
+To be eligible to enter the competition, you must be enrolled on a full-time undergraduate or graduate course at an art school on 30 January 2011.
 The BJA reserves the right to verify eligibility.

+HOW TO ENTER.
 Entries to the competition must be submitted by email to: email@example.com.
 Entrants should submit a .jpeg or .tiff file containing their image, as well as a .jpeg or .pdf file of the cover design incorporating their image.
-All entries must be accompanied by a .pdf containing a scanned letter, signed by the entrant, stating details of the course on which he or she was enrolled on 30 January 2012, together with the entrant’s contact details.
-The closing date is 15 June 2012.
+All entries must be accompanied by a .pdf containing a scanned letter, signed by the entrant, stating details of the course in which he or she will be enrolled on 30 January 2011, together with the entrant’s contact details.
+The closing date is 30 April 2011.
 Entries which do not meet the entry requirements and entries which are received after the closing date will not be considered.